 No amount of praying to the gods of lottery is going to help here.
 I’ve just got to get on with it.
 But I’m tired.
 I’m periodically up and at ’em, firing on all cylinders, and then I’m so tired I don’t want to get out of bed.
 I’m totally incapable of maintaining any life except my own – just about – (I’m like the Aileen Wuornos of the plant world), I can’t hold down anything vaguely resembling a normal relationship, and leaving the house without thinking that I’ve forgotten my keys/knickers/phone/to turn off the oven, is virtually impossible.
 It amazes me from day to day that I have a roof over my head and food in the cupboards.
 It’s safe to say, I’ve been successfully pretending to adult since I left home at nineteen, but to my mind others are adulting much better than I am.
 Everyone is much adultier than I’ll ever be.

 I think my fairy godmother has had it easy the last few years, so I think it’d be a good time for her to make an appearance and wave that magic wand.
 No?
 With Halloween fast approaching, it seems a pretty appropriate time to make the request…..

-And while I’m waiting for that to happen, you’ll find me in my lounge fort, dressed up like a princess, having tea with my imaginary friend, with a hobby horse in the kitchen stables.
+And while I’m waiting for that to happen, you’ll find me in my lounge fort, dressed up like a princess, having tea with my imaginary friend.